sameepmishra/LendingCludCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information

 - Analysis of the data provided by Lending Club to identify risk & opportunity areas for the organization.

 - Lending Club is a money lending provider and an Analysis of the Loan Distribution is performed to minimize the financial loss & increase profitability.

 - We are trying to figure below scopes
-Find the risk area, and minimize the risk by reducing loan distribution in future.
+1. Find the risk area, and minimize the risk by reducing loan distribution in future.
-Find the opportunity area, increase the growth in areas with low-risk possibilities
+2. Find the opportunity area, increase the growth in areas with low-risk possibilities

 - Loan Distribution Data set including historical & current data sets.

+### Analysis Approach

+1. Data Understanding - Identify quality issues , Interpret the correct meaning of vairables (Columns)
+2. Data Cleaning and Manipulation - Data (like strings and dates) are corrected to the right type to facilitate analysis , Empty (Null) value columns and variables are removed

+3. Data Analysis -

+a.
+Use univariate and Segmented Univariate analysis to identify atleast 5 drivers (Indicators) of defaults

+b.
+Create new Derrived metrics wherever needed (whether business driven, Type driven or Data driven) to get new maningful business insights

+c.Bivariate and Multivariate analysis are done to understand combination of loan default and loan success drivers which makes business sense.

+Also Plot appropriate graphs with to present the results of the above types of analysis and to make it easy to draw clear insights.

+4. Presentation and Recommendations - A summary of the full analysis is created in a presentation format , explaining the insgihts drawn towards the default drivers and busines loss drivers with clear actionable suggestions for improvement in default reduction and slection of better loan canditates.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->